greenhas/spg_website/content/Communities/2021-08-31-Compelling-reminder.md

 ---
 date: 2021-08-31T07:14:50-04:00
-title: "linkblog: just read 'Opinion | Worrying About Your Carbon Footprint Is Exactly What Big Oil Wants You to Do - The New York Times'"
+title: "🔗linkblog: just read 'Opinion | Worrying About Your Carbon Footprint Is Exactly What Big Oil Wants You to Do - The New York Times'"
 tags: ["link","Communities","climate change"]
 ---
 Compelling reminder that climate change needs systemic—not individual—responses.